StackVista/stackstate-docs/stackpacks/integrations/postgresql.md

 #### Log Collection

-PostgreSQL default logging is to `stderr` and logs don't include detailed information.
-It is recommended to log into a file with additional details specified in the log line prefix.
+PostgreSQL default logging is to `stderr` and logs don't include detailed information. it's recommended to log into a file with additional details specified in the log line prefix.

 * Edit your PostgreSQL configuration file `/etc/postgresql/<version>/main/postgresql.conf` and uncomment the following parameter in the log section: